 SI unit of mass is Kilograms (kg).

-Importance of Unit Conversion
+Importance of Mathematical Conversions

 In order to have accuracy and avoid confusion in measurement, we need to convert one unit to another.
 For instance, we do not measure the length of a pencil in kilometres, in such case one have to convert kilometre (km) to centimetre (cm).
 Generally, the conversion of one unit to another unit of the same quantity is performed using multiplicative conversion factors.
 Let’s see how to convert a different unit of length and mass.

-Table for Length Conversion:
+Table for Length Conversion

 The table for conversion of length is